Erik-orange/ES6-Data_Structures_-_Algos/README.md

 Use a Queue when:
 * You need to access your data on a first-come, first-served basis (FIFO).
-* You need to implement a Breadth-First Search
+* You need to implement a Breadth-First Search.

 ### 📝 📝 📝 Practice Problems